vcslima/update_yooga/README.md

-This is a upgrade repository, for Yooga Tecnologia.
+This is an upgrade repository, for Yooga Tecnologia.

 For more info http://www.yooga.com.br